Skip to main content

 • Knowledge MCP server — semantic search across all Dodo Payments documentation.
 No credentials needed.

-• Eight agent skills — cheat sheets your agent loads on demand for checkout, subscriptions, webhooks, usage-based billing, credit-based billing, license keys, BillingSDK, and best practices.
+• Seventeen agent skills — cheat sheets your agent loads on demand for checkout, subscriptions, webhooks, usage-based and credit-based billing, license keys, product catalog, discounts, localized pricing, mobile checkout, refunds and disputes, customer management, framework adapters, BillingSDK, Better Auth, testing and go-live, and best practices.

 Install the plugin

 Choose your coding agent below.
-The install adds both MCP servers and all eight skills automatically.
+Every install adds both MCP servers; all of them except Gemini CLI also add the seventeen skills.

 Claude Code